Campsites in North West France

 What a seemingly unlimited choice of quaint fishing ports and rural villages, ripe for people watching!
 Then there’s Honfleur and Deauville on the Normandy coast for bygone holiday glitz and glamour.
 Quimper and Vannes in Brittany – diverse while remaining utterly Breton.
 Or St-Nazaire and Nantes in Loire Atlantique, packed with fascinating maritime attractions – think submarines, ocean liners, and other worldliness at the unforgettable Les Machines de l’île in Nantes.

-Camping in North West France: familiarity mixed with adventure, it’s a holiday to come back to…
+Camping in Northern France: familiarity mixed with adventure, it’s a holiday to come back to…